Terms in Anti-Doping

 - Discourage or Retaliate, an athlete or ASP frightens someone from reporting suspected doping, or they seek revenge against those who have reported doping.

 Who will be tested?

-Doping tests will be applied to any athletes that include in RTP or TP, record breaker in a competition, or already targeted by MEO using the Test Distribution Pool (TDP).
+Doping tests will be applied to any athletes that are included in RTP or TP, or already targeted by MEO using the Test Distribution Pool (TDP).